Payment for sick and carer's leave

 Paid sick or carer’s leave is paid for the hours normally worked during the period of leave.

 Sick and carer’s leave is paid at an employee’s base pay rate for each hour or part of an hour of leave they take.

-An employee who takes paid sick or carer’s leave is only paid for the hours they would normally work (not including overtime hours).
+An employee who takes paid sick or carer’s leave is paid for the hours they would normally work during the period they took leave (not including overtime hours).

 A base pay rate doesn't include separate entitlements such as: